Author: Dr. Jean-Paul Rodrigue

 Nowadays, some independent shipowners are starting middle stream activities to integrate their LNG value chain by either cooperating with upstream gas sellers in liquefaction projects or investing with downstream buyers in import terminals.
 They can also take the role of refrigeration terminals by converting ships to floating gas production or regasification units.
 Additionally, one of the most noticeable changes in the market structure, which has both contributed to and benefited from a short-term marketplace, has been the emergence of companies that invest throughout the LNG supply chain.
 These portfolio players have a portfolio of liquefaction interests which they use to supply a portfolio of import terminals using vessels they control specifically for this purpose.
 This group mainly includes a number of international oil majors (e.g., Shell, BP, ExxonMobil), utility companies (e.g., Suez de GDF, ENI), private companies (e.g., Mitsui), and quasi-government companies (e.g., Sonatrach, Qatar Petroleum and Statoil).

-• Gas buyers, like Japan and Korea who are dependent on LNG imports.
-They own and operate some shipping capacities for diversifying gas suppliers to secure market demand.
+- Gas buyers, like Japan and Korea are dependent on LNG imports.
+They own and operate some shipping capacities to diversify gas suppliers and secure market demand.

 With the growth of the LNG trade, additional LNG projects are launched with shipping capacity tied in, and new tankers are then ordered accordingly.